Using the File Vault and SharePoint integration

 See also:

-• You can also still link directly to files or web-pages stored in another system as long as they provide an accessible URL.
-Simply copy and past the URL into any edit field.
+• You can also link directly to files or web pages stored in another system if they provide an accessible URL.
+Simply copy and paste the URL into any edit field.
+(See 'hyperlinks' in Formatted Text Entry.)

 • You can pull content into your projects directly from the open web using our handy bookmarklet.